js4jiang5/BatteryOptimizer_for_Mac/README.md

 - new command "suspend", suspending maintain temporarily allowing charging to 100%, and automatically resume maintain when AC adapter is reconnected
 - charging limiter still works even when macbook sleep or shutdown
   - Intel CPU: limit is at maintain percentage
-  - Apple CPU: limit is fixed at 80% (Note: MacOS Sequoia not supported because Apple no longer provide this function)
+  - Apple CPU: limit is fixed at 80%
 - add battery daily log and notification

-  Note: Discharge and calibrate only available for Intel CPU Macs with model 2014 or earlier.
+  Note: For Intel Macs, charge limit works for all models, but discharge and calibrate only works for model 2014 or earlier.
 I am still searching discharge method for the other Intel Models.

 ### Enhancements
 - replace macOS battery percentage with real hardware charging percentage.